DanNixon/sine2020_software_guidelines_paper/report.md

 As a result it is important to have some local support, where developers are preferably in close proximity to their users.
 Face to Face contact also has the benefit of increasing the user experience and users are more likely to report problems/bugs to the development team if they can easily speak to them.

-The documentation discussed so far has focused on the users.
-It is also valuable to have developer documentation.
-This documentation could contain information on the standards used in the code, how to set up a development version and appropriate tutorials/information.

 A key activity for any piece of software is the user support.
 Unlike documentation this is more interactive between developers and users.
-As a minimum email support should be provided to the users in a location that is easy for them to find.
+As a minimum email support should be provided and users made aware of it.
 The emails should be checked regularly and initial responses should be within a day or two.
-The initial response may be to ask for more details, to arrange to meet with them face to face or to say that it is being worked on.
+The initial response may be to ask for more details, to arrange a meeting or to say that it is being worked on.
 Providing effective user support will give users more confidence in the software.

+The documentation discussed so far has focused on the users.
+It is also valuable to have developer documentation.
+This documentation could contain information on the standards used in the code, how to set up a development environment, appropriate tutorials and relevant reference material.

 ## (8) SINE2020